SAP-archive/helm-broker/docs/run-local.md

 # Run the Helm Broker locally

-To run the application without building a binary file, follow these steps:
+To run the Helm Broker without building a binary file, follow these steps:

 Start minikube:
 ```bash